SixWays/FacePaint/README.md

 Copy the FacePaint folder into the Assets folder of your project.
 Window > FacePaint will launch a dockable editor window.
 Select an object with a MeshRenderer and MeshFilter and press Edit in the FacePaint window.

 ## Aims
 FacePaint is intended to be as simple as possible.
 Hopefully this allows you to extend and repurpose it easily for your own use-case.

-If there's demand, I'd like to add a 'plugin'-type system whereby modular extensions can easily be written rather than adding bloat and complexity to the core code.
+FacePaint now features a plugin system to easily extend the tool without having to modify existing code - quick guide below.
+A few are included both as examples and as potentially helpful tools.
+In general, I'll add new features as plugins unless they should absolutely be core functionality to avoid bloat.

 ## Tips
 To give multiple mesh instances the same colours, simply copy and paste the FacePaintData component.